ctkelley/SIAMFANLEquations.jl/README.md

 - 0.8.0 is my respose to the copy editor's complaints.
 The book goes to the printer at this stage and nothing I say in the book about the orginization of the repos ... will change after this.

-- 0.9.0 is a clean up release where I give the comment lines in the codes a last tweak.
+- 0.9.0 is a cleanup release where I give the comment lines in the codes a last tweak.

 v1.0.0 goes out __when the print book is published__.
 This means that after v1.0.0 the interface to the codes will always be consistent with the book.
 My readers get my __solemn word__ on that.